A new measure between sets of probability distributions with applications to erratic financial behavior: MJ-Wasserstein framework and methodology

-Finally, we describe our application to time series' sets of change points with uncertainty.
+Now, we describe our application to time series' sets of change points with uncertainty.
 Let $(X^{(i)}_t), i=1,...,n$ be a collection of $n$ time series over a period $t=1,...,T$.
-Seeking to find a suitable distance between time series with respect to their erratic behavior profiles, taking into account uncertainty, we apply the Bayesian change point detection algorithm of Rosen et al. \cite{Rosen2012,Rosen2017} to each time series.
+Seeking to determine similarity between time series' erratic behavior profiles, taking into account uncertainty, we apply the Bayesian change point detection algorithm of Rosen et al. \cite{Rosen2012,Rosen2017} to each time series.
 Initially, this produces a distribution over the number of change points $m$, and conditional on $m$, a set of $m$ points with uncertainty intervals.
 We select the maximally likely number of change points $m^{(i)}_0$ for each individual time series, resulting in a set with uncertainty $\tilde{S}_i$ with $m^{(i)}_0$ elements.
 Finally, we define our distance between the $n$ time series as $D_{ij}=\frac{1}{T}d^1_{MJW}(\tilde{S}_i,\tilde{S}_j)$, setting $p=1$ in the MJ-Wasserstein parameter and $q=1$ in the Wasserstein metric.
+We remark that this is an abuse of notation, and that the distance can only be defined after a chosen change point detection algorithm has been performed.
+Nonetheless, the application of this entire methodology provides a useful framework for quantifying affinity between an attribute of time series behavior that is notoriously hard to capture, while considering uncertainty.
 We normalize by the length of the time series $T$ so we can compare features of collections of time series over different period lengths, which will be required in Section \ref{sec:results}.
 We provide full details of the change point algorithm in \ref{appendix:RJMCMCsampling}.